altaywtf/altay-dot-wtf/data/posts/email.md

 Mine was `djaty2@hotmail.com`.
 I was ten years old.
 I inherited the nickname from a close friend (`djazy2`) that lived in the same neighborhood.
 I don't know why `"dj"`, though.
 We were chatting on MSN Messenger and playing Counter-Strike the whole day.

 I used that address for several years.
 Then Facebook came out, and MSN Messenger lost its popularity.
 Gmail grew as well.
-I was smart enough –still surprised by that– to get `altay.aydemir@gmail.com` when I was twelve.
+I was smart enough –still surprised by that– to get `altay.surname@gmail.com` when I was twelve.
 Still, I kept using weird addresses such as `klozetkapagi@punkerland.com` (toilet seat cover) during my teenage period.

-When my digital presence reached to a level of maturity to use a proper email address, I already forgot the password of `altay.aydemir`.
-I suffered from this shame under the name of `altay.aydemir0` and `aydemir.altay`.
+When my digital presence reached to a level of maturity to use a proper email address, I already forgot the password of `altay.surname`.
+I suffered from this shame under the name of `altay.surname0` and `surname.altay`.
 It's still vague, but I managed to remember the password around 2013.
-I regained my identity as `altay.aydemir` and kept it till recently.
+I regained my identity as `altay.surname` and kept it till recently.

 Over the years, email became something more useful than just mindlessly handing out to random services.
 It helped me connect with people, get job offers, learn stuff, and follow what's going on around the globe.